Cray-HPE/sigstore-poc/docs/GCP-development.md

 ```

-**NOTE** Since we are using GCP SQL instance, we need to use CloudSQL Proxy, now that cuases issues with a sidecars and
+**NOTE** Since we are using GCP SQL instance, we need to use CloudSQL Proxy, now that causes issues with a sidecars and
 Kubernetes Jobs, see this [KEP for more information](https://github.com/kubernetes/enhancements/issues/2872).
 So we have own process for dealing with this, we can use the images stored in the defaults.
 Or rebuild your own and use those.
 [SQLproxy is here](cmd/trillian/sqlproxy)